validatedpatterns/docs/content/blog/2024-07-12-in-cluster-git.md

 you will see the repository that has been configured inside gitea:
 ![gitea-repository-list](/images/gitea-repository-list.png)

-Clickin on the repository will show the actual code and the usual git related information (branch, tags, etc):
+Clicking on the repository will show the actual code and the usual git related information (branch, tags, etc):
 ![gitea-repository-show](/images/gitea-repository-show.png)

 ## Gitea usage